arthur-e/swc-workshop/sql-intro-gapminder/Intro-SQL.md

 - `SELECT` the specified columns `FROM` the table and its joined tables;
 - Finally, `GROUP` the results `BY` the unique values of a specified column.

+### Different Kinds of Joins

+There are multiple ways of joining two (or more) tables together with `JOIN`.
+[See this graphic](https://commons.wikimedia.org/wiki/File:SQL_Joins.svg) for an illustration of what's possible with SQL `JOIN`.

 ### Aliases

 **As queries get more complex, table and column names can get long and unwieldy.
 Just as we saw with column names, we can use aliases to assign new names to tables.**